beacon-biosignals/StableHashTraits.jl/README.md

 ## What gets hashed? (hash version 4)

 This covers the behavior when using the latest hash version (4).
-You can read the documentation for hash version 1 [here](https://github.com/beacon-biosignals/StableHashTraits.jl/blob/v1.0.0/README.md) and hash version 2 [here](https://github.com/beacon-biosignals/StableHashTraits.jl/blob/v1.1.8/README.md).
+You can read the documentation for hash version 1 [here](https://github.com/beacon-biosignals/StableHashTraits.jl/blob/v1.0.0/README.md) and hash version 2-3 [here](https://github.com/beacon-biosignals/StableHashTraits.jl/blob/v1.1.8/README.md).

 When you call `stable_hash(x; version=4)`, StableHashTraits hashes both the value `x` and its type `T`, normally doing so according to `StructType(T)`. (ala
 [SructTypes](https://github.com/JuliaData/StructTypes.jl)).

-You can customize how the value is hashed using [`StableHashTraits.transformer`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.transformer), and how the type is hashed using [`StableHashTraits.transform_type`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.transform_type).
+You can customize how the value is hashed using [`StableHashTraits.transformer`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.transformer), and how its type is hashed using [`StableHashTraits.transform_type`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.transform_type).
-If you need to customize either of these functions for a type that you don't own, you can use a [@context](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.@context)
+If you need to customize either of these functions for a type that you don't own, you can use a [@context](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.@context) to avoid type piracy.

 ### `StructType.DataType`

 To hash the value, each field value of a data type is hashed.

-If `StructType(T) <: StructTypes.UnorderedStruct`, the values are first sorted by the lexographic order of the fieldnames.
+If `StructType(T) <: StructTypes.UnorderedStruct`, the values are first sorted by the lexographic order of the field names.

-The type of a data type is hashed as `string(nameof(T))`, the `fieldnames(T)`, (sorting them if for `UnorderedStruct`), and hash the type of each element of `fieldtypes(T)` according to their `StructType`.
+The type of a data type is hashed using `string(nameof(T))`, the `fieldnames(T)`, (sorting them for `UnorderedStruct`), along with a hash of the type of each element of `fieldtypes(T)` according to their `StructType`.

 No type parameters are hashed by default.
 To hash these you need to specialize on [`transform_type`](https://beacon-biosignals.github.io/StableHashTraits.jl/stable/api/#StableHashTraits.transform_type) for your struct.
 Note that because `fieldtypes(T)` is hashed, you don't need to do this unless your type parameters are not used in the specification of your field types.